Bouyei people

-The Bouyei (also spelled Puyi, Buyei and Buyi; Buxqyaix, /pcc/ or "Puzhong", "Burao", "Puman"; 布依族 (Bùyīzú); người Bố Y) are an ethnic group living in Southern Mainland China.
+The Bouyei (also spelled Puyi, Buyei and Buyi; Buxqyaix, /pcc/ or "Puzhong", "Burao", "Puman"; 布依族 (Bùyīzú); người Bố Y) are a Tai-speaking ethnic group who mostly live in the province of Guizhou in Southern China.
 Numbering 3.5 million, they are the 10th largest of the 56 ethnic groups officially recognized by the People's Republic of China.
 Some 3,000 Bouyei also live in Northern Vietnam, where they are one of that nation's 54 officially recognized ethnic groups.

 Names

 The Bouyei consist of various subgroups.
 Below are their autonyms written in the International Phonetic Alphabet with numerical Chao tones.